AxelElg/futurice-test/README.md

 ### Frontend

-react.js
+- react.js

 ### Backend

-node.js
+- node.js
-express.js
+- express.js

 ### Database

-.json file
+- .json file

 ## upcoming features:

-added logic on the backend to display more personalised text for the user in question based on their github profile. add a feature for sharing accumulated profile lists
+- added logic on the backend to display more personalized text for the user in question based on their github profile.
+- add a feature for sharing accumulated profile lists